scott-mck/rubiks_cube/README.md

 * Time starts and stops upon start and completion
 * Press enter to watch the cube solve itself, or
 * Type in the keys that will allow you to solve it yourself
+* Shows example of me solving this Rubik's Cube in real time!